This node is the default scheduler that executes work items on your local machine. This node also runs its scheduled work items in parallel.

-These are global parameters for all work items using this scheduler.
+Global parameters for all work items using this scheduler.

 $HIP is used.
 For other schedulers, this should be a relative directory to

-Local Shared Root Path
+Local Shared Root Path and

 Remote Shared Root Path; this path is then appended to these root paths.